Sacramento mourns 6 lives lost in gang-related mass shooting

 SERGIO HARRIS

-Described by family members as the life of the party, Harris was a frequent presence at the London nightclub, which is near the shooting scene.
+Harris’ family members rushed downtown Sunday after learning of the shooting, fearing the worst because they knew Harris was a frequent presence at the London nightclub near the crime scene.

+They hadn’t heard from him in hours, begging police for information.
+Later that day, Harris was the first victim publicly identified by the coroner.

 “My son was a very vivacious young man,” his mother, Pamela Harris, told KCRA-TV.
 “Fun to be around, liked to party, smiling all the time.
 Don’t bother people.
 For this to happen is crazy.
 I’m just to the point right now, I don’t know what to do.
 I don’t even feel like this is real.
 I feel like this is a dream.”